Mintimate/DocVitePressOMR/en/guide/luaExtensions.md

 ## Number to Chinese Amount (number_translator)

+`lua/number_translator.lua` is registered as `lua_translator@*number_translator`.
+It converts numbers to Chinese uppercase amount text, commonly used for RMB amount input.
 In Chinese input mode, type uppercase `R` followed by a number to convert it to Chinese uppercase amount format.

 ### Usage Examples